nigelhenn/CI_CD_Pipeline_Demo/README.md

 Jenkins must be set up with required plugins and access to GitHub

+Jukins job has no spaces in the name

 Ansible should be run from a control node with SSH access to targets - Ansible installed

 Ansible ssh key stored in Jenkins credentials manager